swan-cern/help/session/select.md

 other configuration actions.
 You can locate this script in your CERNBox and access it by using the `CERNBOX_HOME` environment variable, that automatically resolves to your home directory in SWAN, i.e. your CERNBox.

-After selecting the values that you want, click on "Start my Session" to begin working with SWAN!
+After selecting the values that you want, click on **`Start my Session`** to begin working with SWAN!

 [config_panel]: ../images/config_panel.png "Configuration panel"